The queries are for you, your family and friends, your community, or your cause.

 Is there anything essential they have in common?

-If love is just what you commit to, what are you committed to?
+If what you love simply means what you commit to, what are you committed to, actually?
 How does this show up in how you live and work?

 2. What are you thankful for?